 If any point does not have any handles and you click on them with the Convert Point tool, they will react differently.
-It will affect the anchor-point by growing handles from the two sides of that point.
+It will affect the anchor point by growing handles from the two sides of that point.
 As a result, both sides will be curved.

-Then, put the value 0 to the Feather radius and checked the Anti-Aliased box.
+Then, put the value 0 to the Feather radius and check the Anti-Aliased box.
 For the very first selection, select the New Selection and click OK.

 How to Cut Out an Object From The Background

-Removing a Background by Copying a Selection
+How to Remove a Background by Copying a Selection

-Then you can make the old layer invisible from the Layers Panel.
+Then, you can make the old layer invisible from the Layers Panel.
 To do so, you will have to unlock the layer first.
 After that, you will be able to see the isolated object that you particularly selected.

-Removing a Background by Creating a Layer Mask
+How to Remove a Background by Creating a Layer Mask

 Thus, you will be able to create a Layer Mask.